JamesDMSpeed/MooseAlbedo-C/README.md

   - Approach_3 (contains scripts and output for the "LiDAR CHM" approach)
   - Approach_4 (contains scripts and output for the "Stand Age" approach)
   - Approach_Longitudinal (contains scripts and output for longitudinal analysis of albedo)
+  - Comparisons (contains scripts and output for comparisons of different approaches)
   - Data (contains all raw data necessary for all approaches)
   - Reports (contains all R markdown reports for each approach)
   - Universal (contains scripts and output for variables relevant to both approaches - i.e. SWE, temp, etc.)